 Bonhoeffer is perhaps best known for his resistance to the Nazis during WWII—opposition that cost him his life.
 This year is the 75th memorial of his martyrdom, and it’s a good time to dig into Ethics and further reflect on our relation to God’s revelation.
 Or explore other Bonhoeffer favorites:

 Amid the fear and uncertainty that has accompanied the novel coronavirus, it’s natural to wonder what God is doing.
 In Coronavirus and Christ, now available for FREE, John Piper challenges readers to allow this unprecedented global pandemic to spur a transformation of our thoughts and emotions.
 You’ll explore who this God is who rules over the coronavirus—and what he is doing through it.

 Reflect on God’s Word through a video devotional

 Logos Mobile Ed is a fantastic way to learn and contemplate.
 We’ve designed a series of reflections of biblical passages from top scholars like Darrell Bock, Millard Erickson, and others to help nourish the spirit: Reflecting on the Word Video Devotionals.
 Each video includes more than 40 devotions keyed to seasons of the church year with accompanying Scripture and application questions.

 Do a Bible word study

 Studying words in their original languages brings your understanding of God’s Word to a different level.
 Try doing a Bible word study on an emotion—like rejoicing, weeping, hoping, or loving.
-With the Bible Word Study Guide in Logos Bible Software, it’s easy—and packages are now 30% off, our biggest discount ever.
+With the Bible Word Study Guide in Logos Bible Software, it’s easy.

 Explore the nouns used to describe God